Sunset Cowboy Tire Cover

-Sunset Cowboy print was created by the screen printers at Custom Grafix Tire Cover company 6 years ago.
+Sunset Cowboy print was created by the screen printers at Custom Grafix Tire Cover company six years ago.

 Back in the early 1500s, nearly 350 years before cattle herding became commonplace in the plains, the Spanish attempted to cultivate the wilds of Florida’s bogs to no avail.
-Soon admitting failure, they traveled back to Spain, but left horses and heads of cattle behind to make room on their ships for the treasures they had acquired in North America.
+Soon admitting failure, they traveled back to Spain but left horses and heads of cattle behind to make room on their ships for the treasures they had acquired in North America.
 On return trips, however, the Spanish brought more cattle with them.
-According to the Florida Department of Agriculture, in 1565 (with the “help” of native labor) the Spanish set up ranches—well before the Mayflower pilgrims were even born.
-By 1700 there were more than 30 ranches set up along the Florida Panhandle, which had become so successful at cattle-raising they had even begun exporting the animals to Cuba.
+According to the Florida Department of Agriculture, in 1565 (with the “help” of native labor), the Spanish setup ranches—well before the Mayflower pilgrims were even born.
+By 1700, more than 30 ranches set up along the Florida Panhandle, which had become so successful at cattle-raising that they had even begun exporting the animals to Cuba.

 In 1763, after the English won the Seven Year’s War, the British settlers of Florida took over ranching in the region, turning it into a thriving business model.
 These cowboys eventually fashioned a 12-foot-long threaded leather whip which cracked fiercely when used, earning them the name Crackers—and further separating them from the Western cowboys to come, who would use lassos.
 The ranchers used these whips to corral the Cracker cows, a distinct breed with long horns and large feet.
-Both Cracker horses and Cracker cows are relatively small, 700 and 600 pounds respectively.
-But this didn’t prevent the cows from becoming an important source of food for soldiers during the Civil War.
+Both Cracker horses and Cracker cows are relatively small, 700 and 600 pounds, respectively.
+But this didn’t prevent the cows from becoming an essential food source for soldiers during the Civil War.

 Includes Installation and Care Guide.

 In Stock, Condition New- Normally ships in two days.